-The following activities are not intended to receive CEUs.
-While these activities may be judged as worthwhile learning experiences, they should be measured and documented by some measurement form other than CEUs.
+The following activities are not intended to receive the CEU.
+While these activities may be judged as worthwhile learning experiences, they should be measured and documented by some form of measurement other than the CEU.

-- Academic Credit Courses-Accepting IACET CEUs for college credit; this is at the discretion of the college or university. - Association Membership and Leadership Activities-Holding membership or serving in some leadership capacity in an association or society. - Committee Meetings-Participating in committee meetings and activities. - Entertainment and Recreation-Attending cultural performances, entertainment or recreational activities unless they are an integral part of a planned course, which meets the ANSI/IACET Standard. - Individual Scholarship-Independent writings such as articles, books, research reports, or presentation of papers outside a planned, directly supervised continuing education experience that fulfills the CEU criteria. - Mass Media Programs-Participating in programs delivered through the mass media (e.g., television, radio, newspaper), unless these presentations are an integral part of a planned course, which meets the ANSI/IACET Standard.
+- ACADEMIC CREDIT COURSES.
+Acceptance of IACET CEUs for college credit is at the discretion of the college or university. - ASSOCIATION MEMBERSHIP AND LEADERSHIP ACTIVITIES.
+Holding membership or serving in some leadership capacity in an association or society do not qualify for the CEU. - COMMITTEE MEETINGS.
+Participation in committee meetings and activities do not qualify for the CEU. - ENTERTAINMENT AND RECREATION.
+CEUs may not be awarded for attendance at cultural performances, entertainment, or recreational activities unless they are an integral part of a planned course, which meets the ANSI/IACET Standard. - INDIVIDUAL SCHOLARSHIP.
+CEUs may not be awarded for independent writings such as articles, books, research reports, or presentation of papers outside a planned, directly supervised continuing education experience that fulfills the CEU criteria.